postgres-ai/docs/blog/20211103-three-cases-against-if-not-exists-and-if-exists-in-postgresql-ddl.md

 </p>

 ## What is this about?
-Many DDL statements in PostgreSQL support modified IF EXISTS / IF NOT EXISTS.
+Many DDL statements in PostgreSQL support modifiers `IF EXISTS` / `IF NOT EXISTS`.
 For example:
 ```
 test=# create table if not exists mytable();
 CREATE TABLE